ComPlat/chemotion_REPO/README.md

-# Chemotion Electronic Lab Notebook
+# Chemotion REPOSITORY

-An ELN for chemists!
+A repository for chemists based on chemotion ELN !

 ## Funding